 Given the lack of rewards, why would anyone consider the Capital One Platinum?
-Because many credit cards with a competitive rewards program require good or excellent credit for approval.
+Because many credit cards with a competitive rewards program recommend good or excellent credit for approval.
 Additionally, if you have average credit, you’ll often get low limits on credit products even when you’re approved for them.

 The Capital One Platinum Card is a Mastercard, so you’ll still get useful Mastercard Platinum benefits, such as extended warranty, roadside assistance and travel accident protection.

-Minimum credit requirement
+Minimum credit recommendation